mmalinova/Java_SoftUni/README.md

 # Java_SoftUni
-Tasks from Java courses by https://softuni.bg/
+Tasks from Java courses at https://softuni.bg/